HypsyNZ/RUNELIGHT/README.md

 - Factory rs - Move at Normal Speed
 - Factory rsf - Move Fast
-- you will need this to use Helper [Natural-Mouse-RS](https://github.com/Hermetism/Natural-Mouse-RS) unless you want to make your own
+- you will need this to use Helper [Natural-Mouse-RS](https://github.com/hypsynz/Natural-Mouse-RS)
 - All random flows are 125 doubles in len
 - randomFlowLow() - between (1) and (50)
 - randomFlowLowest() -between (1) and (25)